MicrosoftDocs/memdocs/memdocs/intune/copilot/security-copilot.md

 - Information about your devices, apps, compliance & configuration policies, and policy assignments managed in Intune
 - Managed device attributes and hardware details
-- Device issues and compare a working & non-working device
+- Issue with specific devices and compare a working & non-working device

 This article shows you how to access your Microsoft Intune data in Copilot for Security, and includes sample prompts.

 ## Security admin focus

-In Copilot for Security, you can use prompts to get information about your Intune data.
 Copilot for Security has a Security Operations Center (SOC) or security admin focus.
 So, if you're a SOC analyst or security admin, then you can use Copilot for Security to get the security posture of devices that Intune manages.

 For example, there's a user/device that is showing signs of malicious intent.
 Also, you notice some events are happening after the malicious intent, like an unknown device enrolls in Intune.
 Maybe someone is trying to use stolen credentials to enroll and get access.
 You need to get more information.

-In Copilot for Security, you can use the Intune capabilities to get information that's important to SOC analytics, like:
+In Copilot for Security, you can use the Intune capabilities to get more information, like:

 - Ask about a specific device, get all the properties about that device, including the device name, device ID, and device manufacturer
 - Determine when the device enrolled in Intune